 - Having a cat might help you get a date!
 A survey found that 82% of women liked men who had a pet.
 90% of single women thought men who liked cats were nicer.

-- A couple studies have linked having a cat to human intelligence.
+- A couple of studies have linked having a cat to human intelligence.
 Researchers found that those who have a cat tend to be brighter.
 (This isn’t to say owning a cat will increase your IQ… except maybe by the Pygmalion Effect!)

 - Research from the Mayo Clinic Center for Sleep Medicine suggests that sleeping with your furry buddy could actually help you get better sleep.

 - Having a cat can even save your life and protect your home.
-One cat in the U.K. warned its family of a gas leak that could have be fatal to everyone at home.
+One cat in the U.K. warned its family of a gas leak that could have been fatal to everyone at home.

 There are many ways to celebrate this fun observance from having a cat-themed party to becoming a cat adopter.
 These are just a few ideas to get thinking about how to enjoy National Cat Day: